Registration is Open for the 2018-2019 School Year at KVA

 Lessons Learned this year at KVA

-This year has been very insightful.
+Last year was very insightful.
 As the first year that Dr. MacDonald has administered the school, we have learned some things about this approach, and we continually use these Lessons Learned to improve the program to better support individual learning.
 One lesson learned that rises above many others is that self-direction is a necessary skill in an academic environment.
 Some students are good at self-direction; others are excellent at it; and some students are weak at self-direction.
 We believe that self-direction is the key to success in our model.
 Basic self-direction, when there are weak goal-setting skills, and weak organizational skills, and an underdeveloped ability to assess what is expected, is the ability to ask questions.
 Regardless of a student's knowledge and learning abilities, each student at KVA is expected to ask questions.
 We can help with clarifying expectations, goal setting, learning abilities, and learning content to the level of mastery, and thus achieving a grade of 100% in all courses, but as we recognize that self-direction is an absolutely necessary academic survival skill, it all starts with students asking question, seeking guidance, clarifying, etc...
 We are, after all, a university preparation school, and it would be a disservice to our students if we nurtured them to become more passive learners.

 About King's View Academy's regular program